-What happens if the Beginning Lawyer does not complete the mentoring component in the required time period?
+What happens if the Beginning Lawyer does not complete TILPP in the required time period?

-The same deadlines, late fees and penalties for general CLE apply to TILPP.
+The same deadlines, late fees and penalties for general CLE applies.
 See Rule 8-107.

 What happens if the Beginning Lawyer needs to change to a different Mentor?